Table Of Contents

 - A List Of The Pronunciations Of Words And Names In The Article.

 - Pronunciation Guide

-I’ll take on a debate with anyone, anytime, if they wish disagree with me.
-The difference between macarons and macaroons starts with pronunciation (and you will find audio on all relevant words at the end of this article) and extends to history, ingredients, technique, appearance, exclusivity, and price, and most importantly, taste and texture.
+You would think that sweet cookies that are spelled in a similar way and sound almost the same must be related.
+They are not!
+The difference between macarons and macaroons starts with pronunciation and extends to history, ingredients, technique, appearance, exclusivity, and price, and most importantly, taste and texture.

 A Macaroon Is A Cookie With A Very Distinct Heritage.